-The June 30, 2016 valuation was rolled forward to determine the June 30, 2017 total pension liability, based on the following actuarial methods and assumptions:
+The June 30, 2017 valuation was rolled forward to measure the June 30, 2018 total pension liability, based on the following actuarial methods and assumptions:

-Valuation date June 30, 2016 Measurement date June 30, 2017

-Actuarial assumptions:

-Discount rate 7.15% Inflation 2.75%

-Salary increase Varies by Entry Age and Service

-Mortality rate table Derived using CalPERS' Membership Data for all Funds

-Post-retirement Contract COLA up to 2.75% until Purchasing Power Protection benefit increase Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Valuation date Measurement date June 30, 2017 June 30, 2018 Actuarial cost method Entry Age Normal Cost Method Actuarial assumptions: Discount rate 7.15% Inflation 2.50% Salary increase Varies by Entry Age and Service Mortality rate table Derived using CalPERS' Membership Data for all Funds Post retirement benefit increase Contract COLA up to 2.0% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter

-The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-The Experience Study report can be obtained at CalPERS website at www.calpers.ca.gov under Forms and Publications.
+The mortality table used was developed based on CalPERS-specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.